arangodb/arangojs/README.md

 ## Browser

 This CommonJS module is compatible with browserify.

-If you don't want to use browserify, you can simply use the AMD-compatible [browserify bundle](https://raw.githubusercontent.com/arangodb/arangojs/master/dist/arango.min.js) (~42 kB minified, ~10 kB gzipped) which includes all required dependencies ([extend](https://npmjs.org/package/extend) and [xhr](https://npmjs.org/package/xhr)).
+If you don't want to use browserify, you can simply use the AMD-compatible [browserify bundle](https://raw.githubusercontent.com/arangodb/arangojs/master/dist/arango.all.min.js) (~42 kB minified, ~10 kB gzipped) which includes all required dependencies ([extend](https://npmjs.org/package/extend) and [xhr](https://npmjs.org/package/xhr)).

+There is also a [browserify bundle without the dependencies](https://raw.githubusercontent.com/arangodb/arangojs/master/dist/arango.min.js) (~34 kB minified, ~8 kB gzipped).
+In this case you need to provide modules named `request` (xhr) and `extend` yourself.

 If you want to use this module in non-ES5 browsers like Microsoft Internet Explorer 8 and earlier, you need to include [es5-shim](https://www.npmjs.com/package/es5-shim) or a similar ES5 polyfill.